 - 1) Reduces TNC coverage requirements for UM/UIM to \$60,000 per person and \$300,000 per incident.
-This policy will be primary over any other applicable UM/UIM coverage and solely the obligation of the TNC. - States the intent of the Legislature that financial savings realized as a result of any reductions in insurance expenditures for TNCs will be strategically reinvested to enhance the economic stability and welfare of drivers and riders. - 3) Requires the CPUC and CDI to study of the impacts of these new UM/UIM coverage requirements to assess whether those requirements are appropriate to the risk of TNC services, and to report the findings to the Legislature on or before December 31, 2030. - 4) Clarifies that the \$1 million coverage for death, personal injury, or property damage requirement shall be met through a policy maintained by a TNC, unless a participating TNC driver voluntarily chooses to maintain such a policy. - 5) Requires the CPUC to provide the following information as part of its annual report submitted on or before February 1, 2026 to the Legislature: - a) The average annual number of automobile accidents reported to the CPUC for 2022 through 2024, inclusive, by TNCs - The average annual percentage of those accidents resulting in uninsured motorist or underinsured motorist claims, or both, for 2022 through 2024, inclusive - The average annual percentage of those accidents resulting in uninsured motorist or underinsured motorist claims, or both, over \$100,000 for 2022 through 2024, inclusive - 6) States that the CPUC's annual report submitted on or before February 1, 2027, must specify the average TNC rider fare, excluding tips, tolls, and taxes, paid during three time periods: July 1, 2025 to December 31, 2025; January 1, 2026 to June 30, 2026; and July 1, 2026 to December 31, 2026.
+This policy will be primary over any other applicable UM/UIM coverage and solely the obligation of the TNC. - 2) States the intent of the Legislature that financial savings realized as a result of any reductions in insurance expenditures for TNCs will be strategically reinvested to enhance the economic stability and welfare of drivers and riders. - 3) Requires the CPUC and CDI to study of the impacts of these new UM/UIM coverage requirements to assess whether those requirements are appropriate to the risk of TNC services, and to report the findings to the Legislature on or before December 31, 2030. - 4) Clarifies that the \$1 million coverage for death, personal injury, or property damage requirement shall be met through a policy maintained by a TNC, unless a participating TNC driver voluntarily chooses to maintain such a policy. - 5) Requires the CPUC to provide the following information as part of its annual report submitted on or before February 1, 2026 to the Legislature: - a) The average annual number of automobile accidents reported to the CPUC for 2022 through 2024, inclusive, by TNCs - b) The average annual percentage of those accidents resulting in uninsured motorist or underinsured motorist claims, or both, for 2022 through 2024, inclusive

+- c) The average annual percentage of those accidents resulting in uninsured motorist or underinsured motorist claims, or both, over \$100,000 for 2022 through 2024, inclusive - 6) States that the CPUC's annual report submitted on or before February 1, 2027, must specify the average TNC rider fare, excluding tips, tolls, and taxes, paid during three time periods: July 1, 2025 to December 31, 2025; January 1, 2026 to June 30, 2026; and July 1, 2026 to December 31, 2026. - 7) Stipulates that this bill will become operative only if AB 1340 (Wicks and Berman) of this session is enacted and becomes effective on or before January 1, 2026.